relapse after cocaine recovery what to do

 Signs of Meth Addiction

 Meth addiction can come on fast and be devastating to a person, affecting all areas of life.
-Here are the signs of meth addiction:
+Here are the signs of addiction:

 • Skin sores.
 Obsessive itching is caused by the mistaken belief that there are bugs crawling on or under the skin.